 March 31,

-2015 2014
+2016 2015

 Deferred tax assets:

-Stock-based compensation \$ 30,561 \$ 23,261
+Stock-based compensation \$ 40,033 \$ 30,561

-Deferred revenue 10,542 9,266
+Deferred revenue 12,496 10,542

-Tax credits 6,229 10,268
+Tax credits 6,970 6,229

-Accrued expenses 1,570 1,240
+Accrued expenses 1,155 1,570

-Allowance for doubtful accounts and other reserves 697 943
+Allowance for doubtful accounts and other reserves 753 697

-Net operating losses 26 724
+Net operating losses 26

-Depreciation and amortization 2,383

-Less: valuation allowance (1,343) (1,382)
+Less: valuation allowance (2,772) (1,343)

-Total deferred tax assets 48,282 46,703
+Total deferred tax assets 58,635 48,282

 Deferred tax liabilities:

-Depreciation and amortization (7,237)
+Depreciation and amortization (8,659) (7,237)

-Net deferred tax asset \$ 41,045 \$ 46,703
+Net deferred tax asset \$ 49,976 \$ 41,045

-At March 31, 2015 the Company maintained valuation allowances totaling \$1,343 against New Jersey state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
-The Company based its valuation allowance on its estimates of taxable income by legal entity and the period over which its state research tax credits will be recoverable.
+At March 31, 2016 the Company maintained valuation allowances totaling \$2,772 against New Jersey state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
+The Company increased the valuation allowance \$1,429 in fiscal 2016 due to lower estimates of forecasted New Jersey taxable income in the periods prior to the expiration of the research tax credits.
+The Company based its valuation allowance on its estimates of taxable income and the period over which its state research tax credits will be recoverable.

 It is the Company's intention to reinvest undistributed earnings of its foreign subsidiaries and thereby infinitely postpone their remittance.
 As a result, deferred U.S. income taxes have not been provided on undistributed earnings of foreign subsidiaries of the Company.
 In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes or U.S. income taxes.
 It is not currently practical to estimate the legal restrictions or tax liability that would arise from such repatriations.
-The cumulative amount of unremitted earnings from the foreign subsidiaries that is expected to be permanently reinvested was approximately \$18,659 on March 31, 2015.
+The cumulative amount of unremitted earnings from the foreign subsidiaries that is expected to be permanently reinvested was approximately \$22,565 on March 31, 2016.

 Excess tax benefits related to share-based payments are credited to equity.
 When determining this excess tax benefit, the Company elected to follow the tax law approach.
-As a result, the Company's excess tax benefit which was recorded to equity was approximately \$2,141 and \$28,416 for the years ended March 31, 2015 and 2014, respectively.
+As a result, the Company's excess tax benefit which was recorded to equity was approximately \$3,265 and \$2,141 for the years ended March 31, 2016 and 2015, respectively.

-At March 31, 2015, the Company has federal and state research tax credit (R&D credits) carryforwards of approximately \$2,601 and \$4,203, respectively.
-The federal research tax credit carryforwards expire from 2025 through 2035, and the state research tax credit carryforwards expire from 2016 through 2023.
-At March 31, 2015, the Company has federal Alternative Minimum Tax credit carryforwards of \$1,149.
+At March 31, 2016, the Company has federal and state research tax credit (R&D credits) carryforwards of approximately \$3,350 and \$3,868, respectively.
+The federal research tax credit carryforwards expire from 2025 through 2036, and the state research tax credit carryforwards expire from 2016 through 2023.
+At March 31, 2016, the Company has federal Alternative Minimum Tax credit carryforwards of \$1,149.

 The Company conducts business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
 In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
-The Company's French branch of its Netherlands subsidiary is currently under audit for the fiscal years ended March 31, 2004 through March 31, 2014 by the French tax authorities.
-The following table summarizes the tax years in the Company's major tax jurisdictions that remain subject to income tax examinations by tax authorities as of March 31, 2015.
+The following table summarizes the tax years in the Company's major tax jurisdictions that remain subject to income tax examinations by tax authorities as of March 31, 2016.
 The years subject to income tax examination in the Company's foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
 Due to NOL carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOLs.

 Tax Jurisdiction Years Subject to Income Tax Examination

-U.S. Federal 2005 - Present
+U.S. Federal 2013 - Present

-New Jersey 2002 - Present
+New Jersey 2012 - Present

-Foreign jurisdictions 2004 - Present
+Foreign jurisdictions 2011 - Present